Karthik-pmlead/ai-product-leadership/ai-product-leadership/security-compliance/GDPR-101/09-my-experience-with-gdpr.md

 - **Data protection can be product‑led**, not just legal‑driven.
 - **GDPR‑principles translate into concrete product and engineering requirements** that ship with features, not after them.
 - For **AI‑product leaders**, this is especially critical when building profiling systems, recommendation engines, and automated decision‑making features that touch personal data.
+- This experience is now a template for how I treat data protection as a product‑level superpower—a core constraint that shapes data‑architecture, UX, and AI‑product design.

 ---